julelang/manual/src/std/jule-ast.md

 	// See developer reference (12).
 	GroupIndex: int    // Index of variable in the group, if variable is grouped.
 	Group:      []&Var // All variables of group in define order, if variable is grouped.

+	// Possible flags are:
+	//	F_EXTERN: if variable is an external declaration
+	//	F_PUBLIC: if variable is public
+	//	F_CONST: if variable is constant
+	//	F_STATIC: if variable is static
+	//	F_REFERENCE: if variable is a reference
+	Flags: Flag
 }
 ```
 Variable declaration\.